WICG/storage-foundation-api-explainer/README.md

 [IDBFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)
 and has a simpler implementation

+Note: Storage Foundation API used to be called NativeIO.
+Some references to this name still remain, especially in the description of the interface and in code examples.
+They will be removed after the new name has landed on Chrome.

 ### Why does the web need another storage API?

 The web platform offers a number of storage options for developers, each of them